How to Nail Your Open House!

 Don’t be there.
 Your real estate agent is there to talk up your home and close the deal.
 You job is to stay away.
 Potential buyers want to imagine themselves in the home.
 Something that’s very difficult to do when you are hovering around them.
 So go work out, take a cooking class; it really doesn’t matter..just stay gone.

 Curb Appeal.
 A bit of gardening, a yard clean-up and a fresh coat of paint are all cheap and easy ways to make a great first impression.
 You don’t need to completely re-landscape your yard, but a few simple choices can help emphasize some of your home’s strong points.
 For instance, arrange the furniture on your patio with the barbecue front and center so potential buyers can imagine themselves hosting mid-summer dinner parties out back.
-Or string up a hammock in a nice, shady spot in the yard.
+See: Open House Strategies.

 Keep your colors neutral.
 If you plan on putting up a new coat of paint before your open house, remember that neutral colors work best.
 Sure, eggshell white isn’t that exciting, but you want to avoid colors that might offend.
 By giving buyers a blank canvas, you allow them to imagine how they’d decorate the place.